niceliuc/TCAdmin-v2/Conan-Exiles-Windows/README.md

 ## Known Issues

-1.
-2.
+1. Missing Configuration Editor Settings for file "ServerSettings.ini" (I will add this soon)

 ## Planned Features

-1.
-2. Steam Workshop Mod Support
+1. Steam Workshop Mod Support

 Everything else has been done for you.